BIMSBbioinfo/atlas_tissue_representation/README.md

 Code, figures, and reproduction instructions for the manuscript:

-**"Tissue-supervised latent representations from a curated 118K-sample multi-source bulk RNA-seq compendium"**
+**"An atlas-scale generative model for unified representation learning of bulk RNA-seq data"**
 A. Pande, B. Uyar, A. Akalin (MDC Berlin / BIMSB)

 This repository contains the analysis code and figure-generation scripts.
 Large